symlex/symlex/README.md

 the well known Symfony [service container](http://symfony.com/doc/current/service_container.html).
 It promotes the strict use of dependency injection for implementing [inversion of control](https://martinfowler.com/articles/injection.html) and improved testability.
-Over the years, it has proven to be well suited for building microservices, CLI and single-page applications.
+Since the first release in 2014, it has proven to be well suited for building microservices, CLI and single-page applications.

 You can use Symlex with any JavaScript library and REST client or to output static HTML.
 The front-end example is based on AngularJS 1.6, Bootstrap, RequireJS and Bower for package management.